 If your abode stays on the site awhile without any takers, that’s OK.
 Many hosts don’t get any guests until it’s vacation season or a really large event takes place in their town.
 But once you get some inquiries, that’s your cue to inquire a little yourself.

 Try to find out as much about the guest as possible

-If someone hits you up about renting your home, you can approve or deny the request.
-But before you make your decision, it’s good to know why they want to rent your home.
+If someone inquires about your home, you can approve or deny the request.
+But before you make your decision, it’s good to know why they are interested in your home.
 Read any reviews on the prospective guest’s previous Airbnb stays so that you can make an informed decision.

 In many cases, individuals, friends or families may be on vacation and looking to explore a new city.
 In other cases, you may be able to surmise that they’re planning on throwing a huge party — one that could get them and you in huge trouble!

 Once you decide to accept the guest, the next order of business is making sure your home is safe and clean.

 Expertly clean your home

 While it’s true that you may be able to take a mop or vacuum cleaner and make your floors look brand-new, when it comes to cleaning, there are nooks and crannies that you’ll likely need professional help with.